 The Community Mural Project connects students to art from a global perspective as well as art inspired by the local community and the people who live there.

 What does it take to make a Mural?

 The CMP collaborates with public entities, schools, non-profits, businesses and other patrons who understand and support the demanding work, time and cost to make a quality public mural.
 An average mural like our Thomas Edison Elementary School project takes:

 How do you become a CMP partner?

 Any public entity, school, non-profit or business can apply for a Community Mural Project using our online application.
 Applications will be reviewed each fall to select one or more spring mural projects.
-Apply by October 1st.
+Applications for 2021 closed on October 1st.